 When you make a secure connection online, SSL and TLS protocols are the frameworks that allow two endpoints (server and client) to communicate.
 This means they’re talking without any third party being able to read or tamper with their data – and it’s all thanks to encryption!

-Nowadays, unencrypted communication can expose sensitive information such as passwords, user names, credit card numbers… which is why you should always go for encrypted connections when possible.
+Nowadays, unencrypted communication can expose sensitive information such as passwords, user names, and credit card numbers… which is why you should always go for encrypted connections when possible.

 From the moment you start typing in your password to log into your bank account, encryption technology protects and safeguards all information exchanges between you (the client, i.e. browser) and the server.
 This secure connection starts with a protocol called SSL/TLS – based on public-key cryptography.
 Because the key exchange has been used for so many years, its trustworthiness has grown exponentially through testing, making it unbreakable by any brute force attack or hacking attempt currently known today; furthermore, one cannot even conceive what may come tomorrow!
-The real security of the TLS connection relies on how is the configuration based on parameters such as usage of secure version, certificates, certificate signing authority, etc.
+The real security of the TLS connection relies on the configuration based on parameters such as usage of secure version, certificates, certificate signing authority, etc.

 A secure connection is established when the server sends its SSL/TLS certificate to the client and server.
 The Certificate Authority checks whether or not it’s valid before sending it back, securing their identity with 100% certainty.

-SSL vs TLS – How they work?
+SSL vs TLS – How do they work?

 SSL is a security protocol that ensures the confidentiality and integrity of information transmitted over an open, public network like the Internet.